isita-431/Machine_Learning/Machine learning projects/film-recommendation-and-analysis/README.md

-# ML X Data Science
+#  Data Science Project
+Film recommendation sysyem using streamlit

 ## How to run it on your system
 1. Clone this repository